EAWF/BTC-Toolbox/Toolbox/getBTCInvoice/README.md

 ## Table of Contents
 - [Bitcoin Merchants Toolbox][Toolbox]
-  - [getBTCAddress][getBTCAddress]
+  - [getBTCAddress]
-  - [getBTCBalance][getBTCBalance]
+  - [getBTCBalance]
   - **getBTCInvoice**
+  - [getBTCRate]
-  - [getBTCRate][getBTCRate]
+- [Developer Documentation][DevDocs]

 # getBTCInvoice
-Function that returns a QR Code containing payment request information for a customer to scan.
+Function that returns a URI containing a payment request to be packed into a QR code and scanned by the customer.

-Follows the [BIP-21][bip21] Payment Protocol which is supported by most popular Bitcoin wallets.
+Follows the [BIP-21] Payment Protocol which is supported by most popular Bitcoin wallets.

 ### Inputs
-- Bitcoin Address
+- Account Name
   - Type: string
   - Restrictions:
+    - Must be defined in the [getBTC.conf] file
+  - Description: Name of the account in [getBTC.conf] that refers to an extended public key
+- Child Index
+  - Type: integer
+  - Restrictions:
-    - Must be a valid Bitcoin address
+    - Must be in the range `0 <= x < 2^31`
-  - Description: Address to which the customer must send payment to
+  - Description: Index of the Address to derive from the Account Name's extended public key
-- Invoice Amount
+- Invoice Amount (Optional)
   - Type: float
   - Units: Bitcoin
   - Restrictions: